PaulNendick/paulnendick.github.com/_posts/articles/2012-10-27-zenoss-wake-on-lan.md

 2. Watch in amazement as the magic packet is sent on its way.
 ![WOL machine down](/assets/images/wol-send-packet.jpg)

-3. Verify the machine actually starts.
+3. Verify the machine actually started.
 ![WOL machine down](/assets/images/wol-wake-success.jpg)

 ## How do I get this 'wakeonlan' command in my Zenoss?